$E$-theory is compactly assembled: -categories

 \subsection{Phantoms}

-In this section we introduce the notion of a strong phantom morphism and analyse some of its properties and how they interact with the condition on the $\infty$-category of being \pcas.
+In this section we introduce the notion of a strong phantom morphism and analyse some of its properties and how they interact with the condition on the $\infty$-category of being \pcas. {For a different treatment of phantom maps see \cite[Appendix E]{Efimov_2024}}.
 For the general definitions it suffices to assume that $\bD$ is a pointed $\infty$-category which admits all countable filtered colimits.
 Later we will add the assumption of stability.

 \begin{ddd} A morphism $ g:B\to C$ in $\bD$ is called a strong phantom morphism if the composition $A\xrightarrow{f} B\xrightarrow{g}C$ vanishes for all weakly compact maps $f$.

 A strong phantom object is an object whose identity is a strong phantom morphism. \end{ddd}